eee-c/ice-code-editor/README.md

 # ICE Code Editor

-The Code Editor + Visualization Preview used in the book "3D Game Programming for Kids."
+The Code Editor + Visualization Preview used in the book "[3D Game Programming for Kids](http://gamingjs.com)."

+This is an attempt to convert the JavaScript version ([repository](https://github.com/eee-c/code-editor) / [live version](http://gamingjs.com/ice)) to Dart.
+The JavaScript version is a pain to maintain.
+I hope to leverage the benefits of Dart (cross-browser support, testing, documentation) by doing this.

 ## Running the Example App